AnushkaKohli/100xdevs-Cohort-2.0/week 17/paytm/README.md

-# Start the Project locally
+# Steps to Start the Project locally

 - Clone the repo